this picture and the next two courtesy of herbaltablet (Flickr, August 2009) |

-Séraphin Enrico's Jardin de l'Eden, an art environment with a variety of colourful sculptures from concrete, doesn't exist any more.
+Séraphin Enrico's Jardin de l'Eden, an art environment with a variety of colorful sculptures from concrete, doesn't exist anymore.

 Just some sculptures have been saved, like a group of bathers around a small pond, currently exposed in the Musée-jardin de la Luna Rossa in Caen.